hsheikhm/GitHub-CV/README.md

   * ***Description:***
   Built a clone of Instagram from scratch using Ruby on Rails.
   * ***Technologies:***
   The app is built in Ruby on Rails with a PostGresQL database.
-It is fully tested using RSpec and Capybara.
-When the app is deployed to Heroku, the images are stored via Amazon's AWS/S3 service.
+It is tested using RSpec & Capybara.
+Images are stored via Amazon's AWS/S3 service.
+UI is styled in HTML, CSS, Sass and Bootstrap.
   * ***Successes:***
   The app was built in a completely agile manner and I practiced heavily on git flow.
 To make it look exactly like the Instagram website I did all the styling from complete scratch which boosted my front-end skills.